 COLD WAR PROXY-PLAYGROUND

-So while Trumpistas praise Trump for getting Mexico to do his bidding on immigration, I hope they realize it will by no means end the flow of Central American migrants to the U.S. That will require the Yanks to stop reviling Latin Americans as shamelessly as the Brits reviled the Irish ancestors of so many Trumpistas.
+So while Trumpistas praise Trump for getting Mexico to do his bidding on immigration, I hope they realize there's no guarantee it will end the flow of Central American migrants to the U.S. That will require 21st-century Americans to stop reviling Latin Americans the way 19th-century Americans reviled the Irish ancestors of so many Trumpistas.